Gonzaga University: Rankings

-Gonzaga is ranked 79th in the U.S. News & World Report 2020 rankings of national universities.
-The School of Engineering and Applied Science is ranked tied for 18th best undergraduate engineering program nationwide at schools where doctorates are not offered.
-Forbes ranks Gonzaga the 170th best school in the country, 110th in private colleges, and 31st overall in the West.
+Gonzaga is ranked tied for 98th in the U.S. News & World Report 2025 rankings of national universities.
+The School of Engineering and Applied Science is ranked tied for 23rd best undergraduate engineering program nationwide at schools where doctorates are not offered.
+Forbes ranks Gonzaga the 153rd best school in the country, 87th in private colleges, and 33rd overall in the West in the 2025 top college list.
 Additionally, Gonzaga is listed among The Princeton Reviews rankings of the best 382 colleges and in the Fiske Guide to Colleges, which ranks 321 colleges in the United States, Canada, and England.
+In 2022, U.S. News ranked Gonzaga's MBA in American Indian Entrepreneurship 14th in Entrepreneurship.

 Athletics

 Gonzaga University is part of the NCAA Division I West Coast Conference.
+Beginning July 1, 2026, Gonzaga will be part of the Pac-12 Conference.
 Their official mascot is the Bulldog and players are nicknamed the Zags.
-Gonzaga has 16 men's and women's varsity sports, including baseball, basketball, cross country, golf, rowing, soccer, tennis, volleyball, and track & field (indoor & outdoor).
+Gonzaga has 16 men's and women's varsity sports, including baseball, basketball, cross country, golf, rowing, soccer, tennis, volleyball, and track and field (indoor and outdoor).

-Gonzaga's men's basketball team has 16 WCC regular titles, 6 "Sweet 16's," produced 15 All Americans, a national CBS-Chevrolet Player of the Year and USBWA Oscar Robertson Trophy in Adam Morrison, and 10 NBA first round picks as of 2021.
+Gonzaga's men's basketball team has 22 WCC tournament championships 16 WCC regular season championships, 9 straight "Sweet 16's," produced 15 All Americans, a national CBS-Chevrolet Player of the Year and USBWA Oscar Robertson Trophy in Adam Morrison, and 10 NBA first round picks as of 2021.
 Additionally, in 2013, Canadian center Kelly Olynyk, a national Player of the Year finalist, was selected as a first team All American.
 In the 2012–13 season, Gonzaga was ranked No. 1 by the AP for the first time in school history.
 Its highest ranking before that came in 2004, when the Bulldogs were ranked No. 2.
 Gonzaga advanced to the Elite 8 of the 2015 NCAA tournament, losing to eventual national champion and No. 1 ranked Duke.

 Basketball games are held in the McCarthey Athletic Center.
-The university's men's basketball team, which did not make its first appearance in the NCAA tournament until 1995 (more than a decade after NBA Hall of Fame player and Gonzaga alum John Stockton graduated), made the regional finals of the NCAA tournament (the "Elite Eight") in 1999, re-appearing in the tournament every year since (As of 2023).
+The university's men's basketball team, which did not make its first appearance in the NCAA tournament until 1995 (more than a decade after Basketball Hall of Fame player and Gonzaga alum John Stockton graduated), made the regional finals of the NCAA tournament (the "Elite Eight") in 1999, re-appearing in the tournament every year since (As of 2023).
 The women's basketball team made it to the "Sweet Sixteen" in 2010.

 Like many colleges, Gonzaga put its football program on hiatus during World War II; the announcement was made in April 1942.
 After the war the administration decided not to resume it; the program had been in financial difficulty prior to the war.
 Gonzaga football produced two Pro Football Hall of Famers: Tony Canadeo (1941) of the Green Bay Packers, and Ray Flaherty (1926), head coach of the Washington Redskins.
-In addition, Flaherty recruited former Bulldog football stars Ed Justice, George "Automatic" Karamatic, and Max Krause to play in the Redskin backfield.
+In addition, Flaherty recruited former Bulldog football stars Ed Justice, George "Automatic" Karamatic, and Max Krause to play in the Redskins backfield.